Legitcode/ReactJSNews/posts/2015-12-12-isomorphic-react-in-real-life.md

 categories: react, redux, isomorphic
 ---

 This post is not a tutorial.
 There are enough of them on the Internet.
 It is always more interesting to look at a real production app.
 A lot of tutorials and boilerplates show how to write isomorphic ReactJS applications, but they do not cover a lot of real-life problems we've faced in production (styling, data-fetching, vendor-prefixes, configutation etc).
 So we decided to share our experience at github and develop the app in a [public repo](https://github.com/webbylab/itsquiz-wall).
 The post describes all the issues and howto to deal with them.
-Originally it appeared on the [koorchik's blog](http://blog.koorchik.com/isomorphic-react/).

 <!--more-->

+Ths post originally appeared on the [koorchik's blog](http://blog.koorchik.com/isomorphic-react/).

 ## Preface